adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 ### Using AdonisJS static file server
 You can also rely on the AdonisJS inbuilt static file server to serve the static assets from the `public` directory to keep things simple.

 No additional configuration is required.
 Just deploy your AdonisJS application as usual, and the request for static assets will be served automatically.
-However, if you use webpack encore to compile your front-end assets, you must update the `config/static.ts` file with the following options.
+However, if you use Webpack Encore to compile your front-end assets, you must update the `config/static.ts` file with the following options.

 ```ts
 // title: config/static.ts